-The Typefi AutoFit tool is used to define parent-child relationships between objects, so that when the 'parent' object is moved or resized, its 'child' objects automatically adjust by the same amount.
-With Typefi AutoFit, you can create dynamic page elements that respond automatically as content changes.
+The Typefi AutoFit tool is used to define parent-child relationships between objects, so that when the 'parent' object is moved or resized, its 'child' objects automatically adjust by the same amount..

 An AutoFit parent-child relationship links two objects such that any resizing of the first object (parent) is transmitted and also applied to a second object (child).

 AutoFit relationships are defined between the bounding boxes of parent and child objects.
 Each bounding box has nine handles, one in the centre and eight along its perimeter.
-Each handle can serve as a parent or as a child—enabling you to create simple to complex relationships between objects.
+Each handle can serve as a parent or child, enabling you to create simple to complex relationships between objects.

 For example, you could create an AutoFit relationship between the bottom-middle handle of a placeholder graphics frame and the centre handle of a placeholder text frame, so that when content fills the parent graphics frame, the child text frame moves accordingly.

 AutoFit relationships can also be created between multiple frame handles.
 For example, you could link the bottom-left, bottom-middle, and bottom-right handles of a parent graphics frame with the middle-left, centre, and middle-right handles of a child text frame, so that when the image frame is moved or resized, the caption frame moves accordingly.

 When planning AutoFit relationships, think about how the parent object could change in size and position, and what effect that change would have on the child object.
 For example, should the child move with the parent, always keeping the same distance between them?
 Would the child grow or shrink, depending on how much space the parent takes?
 Once you know how the parent and child will work in relation to one another, you will be able to determine the best way to set it up, using the fewest relationships necessary.

 You can create relationships between objects placed on different layers, and even between individual objects within a group, but not between groups or inline objects.